dwyl/ISO-27001-2013-information-technology-security/README.md

 ## _Why_?

-Security of people's data stored IT systems is _critical_ for _every_ organization.
+Security of people's data stored in IT systems is _critical_ for _every_ organization.

 ### Our _purpose_ for creating this repo